brikis98/yevgeniy-brikman-homepage/_posts/2016-03-31-infrastructure-as-code-microservices-aws-docker-terraform-ecs.md

 ---
 layout: post
-title: "Infrastructure as code: running microservices on AWS using Docker, Terraform, and ECS"
+title: "Infrastructure as code&#58; running microservices on AWS using Docker, Terraform, and ECS"
 tags:
 - Startups
 - DevOps